solana-labs/solana/docs/src/integrations/exchange.md

 title: Add Solana to Your Exchange
 ---

-This guide describes how to add Solana's native token SOL to your cryptocurrency exchange.
+This guide describes how to add Solana's native token SAND to your cryptocurrency exchange.

 ## Node Setup